city_hall

 Map of all projects in JP this year

-We're completing other bike lane projects in Jamaica Plain in 2023 - 2024.
+We're working on other bike lane projects in Jamaica Plain.
 Our goal with these projects is to help you to connect from the Southwest Corridor and Emerald Necklace paths to daily destinations on Centre Street, South Street, and points in between.
 Learn more about other projects in your neighborhood:

 We are mailing postcards to let abutters know that construction is starting soon.
 Our list includes 1,245 addresses.
 We'll send postcards to every address on Boylston Street and some or all of the following nearby streets: Adelaide Street, Adelaide Terrace, Beecher Street, Belmore Terrace, Burr Street, Centre Street, Chestnut Avenue, Clive Street, Danforth Street, Dresden Street, Lamartine Street, Oakview Terrace, Paul Gore Street, Paul Gore Terrace, Rock Hill Road, Roseway Street, Roslyn Place, Saint Peter Street, Sheridan Street, and Spring Park Avenue.